 What does boiler insurance cover?

-Home emergency cover generally covers immediate problems and labour costs, but is unlikely to cover additional costs unless clearly set out in the policy details.
-Some home emergency plans won’t allow you to claim for the first 7-14 days of starting the cover.
-And typically, boilers that don’t get an annual service are excluded.
+Home emergency cover will typically cover the costs of resolving the emergency situation, but is unlikely to pay out for any additional costs unless clearly set out in the policy.
+Some home emergency plans won’t allow you to claim for the first 7 to 30 days after starting the cover.
+And, typically, boilers that don’t get an annual service are excluded.

 Frequently asked questions